 NATO defines gender as the social attributes associated with being male and female learned through socialisation and determines a person’s position and value in a given context.
 Given that social value and positions are always defined and negotiated between men, women, boys and girls, gender does not exclusively refer to women.

 This understanding is crucial for the effective analysis, planning, conduct, and evaluation of military operations.
-Armed conflicts and crisis situations create different gendered experiences for men, women, boys and girls; their security needs will be different and they will be affected differently by NATO and NATO-led military operations.
+Armed conflicts and crisis situations create different gender experiences for men, women, boys and girls; their security needs will be different and they will be affected differently by NATO and NATO-led military operations.
 NATO uses the integration of gender perspective as a way of assessing gender-based differences between women and men as reflected in their social roles and interactions, in the distribution of power and access to resources.

-The primary job of the Gender Advisors is to provide guidance and advice to NATO commanders on how to integrate gender perspective into operations and missions, crisis and conflict analysis, concepts, doctrine, procedures, and education and training.
+The primary job of the Gender Advisor is to provide guidance and advice to NATO commanders on how to integrate gender perspective into operations and missions, crisis and conflict analysis, concepts, doctrine, procedures, and education and training.
 Even though there are these specialists working with a gender perspective within the command and force structure, it is always the responsibility of the Commander to make sure that a gender perspective is properly integrated.

 Gender Advisors also represent the Office of Primary Responsibility regarding United Nations Security Council Resolution 1325 and related Resolutions on Women, Peace and Security.
-Please see the ‘Women, Peace and Security’ for more information.
+Please see the ‘Women, Peace and Security’ below for more information.

 Gender Advisors are supported in their work by Gender Focal Points (GFP), the Gender Advisors’ ‘eyes and ears on the ground’.
 GFPs are located in each division of the respective Headquarter.